Criteria for community law reform projects

 - The prospects of success for the reform proposal: Community law reform projects must provide a simple, effective solution to an anomaly, inequity or gap in the law.

 - The resources and time needed to undertake the community law reform project: The legislation governing the Commission requires that community law reform projects must not require significant resources.
-The Commission prefers community law reform projects that can be completed within 12 months, using existing resources.

 - Avoiding duplication: If the law has recently been considered by Parliament or is currently being reviewed, or likely to be reviewed by government, the Commission will not undertake the project.
 If your law reform idea better suits consideration by another law reform organisation, we will inform you of who to approach.